 Lake Lanier: What Lies Beneath

-The calmest water hides the loudest ghosts.
-From a distance, Lake Lanier looks like a success story.
-A man-made marvel.
-A recreational triumph.
-The kind of place sold as proof that progress can be engineered, measured, and monetised.
-But lakes remember what we try to bury — and this one remembers everything.
+The Lake Lanier curse isn’t a ghost story.
+It’s a paper trail.
+From a distance, this man-made marvel looks like a success story — a recreational triumph, the kind of place sold as proof that progress can be engineered, measured, and monetised.
+But lakes remember what we try to bury.
+And this one remembers everything.

 A Lake That Shouldn’t Exist